Josh Carlson: Career

 The search for a new director for the Lafayette Public Library triggered the push for House Bill 974.
 The library board, led by then-president Robert Judge, had unlawfully terminated the previous director, Danny Gillane, due to a contentious relationship with some board members.
 Judge claimed that the board felt that Gillane was undermining them.
 They later rescinded the termination, allowing him to resign, and subsequently hired him as interim director while they looked for a permanent replacement.
 In August 2024, the board voted unanimously to rehire Gillane as director.

 House Bill 974 served as a substitute for House Bill 168, which stalled in the House Municipal, Parochial, and Cultural Affairs Committee.
 The updated version of the bill was referred to the House Education Committee by Representative Bryan Fontenot and was passed successfully.

 Carlson opposed House Bill 98, introduced by Representative Mandie Landry, which aimed to remove the language from the Louisiana Constitution that defines marriage as a union between one man and one woman.
 Carlson argued that the proposed constitutional amendment "tramples on the religious values that have been upheld and are valued by a majority of the state of Louisiana."

 Carlson introduced Act 476, which was signed into law.
 It prohibits a person from mailing or delivering multiple absentee ballots for non-family members.
 Disability Rights Louisiana, an organization advocating for individuals with disabilities, filed a lawsuit under the federal Voting Rights Act against the law.

+House Bill 466, introduced by Rep. Carlson, provides salary increases for Louisiana teachers and school support staff.
+The bill proposes raising teacher salaries by $2,000 and support staff salaries by $1,000, funded by savings from eliminating three education trust funds to pay down teacher retirement system debts.
+After passing both legislative chambers unanimously, it was enacted as Act No. 366 on June 20, 2025.
+The law mandates permanent salary increases, requiring school systems to use savings generated by the state’s payments toward unfunded liabilities in the Teachers’ Retirement System of Louisiana.
+Full implementation remains contingent upon voter approval of a related constitutional amendment.